 Even better, other developers have taken notice of the Switch’s potential and have ported older and current titles to the system.
 Bethesda released Doom and the last two Wolfenstein games for the Switch.
 CD Projekt Red will soon release The Witcher 3: Wild Hunt, while Obsidian will eventually release The Outer Worlds.

-The Nintendo Switch is available for $299.99.
-We recommend the version with model number HAC-001(-01), since it features improved battery life relative to the original Switch.
+If you plan to get the Nintendo Switch, we recommend the version with model number HAC-001(-01), since it features improved battery life relative to the original Switch.

 2. Nintendo Switch Lite

 If you want the Nintendo Switch experience without the price tag, the Nintendo Switch Lite is the only available alternative.
 The good news is the system lives up to its name in two key areas: build and price.